-14.3 Nonmatriculated Applicants
+14.4 Nonmatriculated Applicants

 The University of Alberta gives special consideration to nonmatriculated applicants for admission to some undergraduate programs.
-To be considered for admission as a nonmatriculated applicant, a student must be 21 years of age or older by the first day of classes of the term in which admission is sought.
-Specific Faculty requirements for those Faculties that do consider nonmatriculated applicants for admission are outlined in §15.
+To be considered for admission as a nonmatriculated applicant, an applicant must be 21 years of age or older by the first day of classes of the term in which admission is sought.
+Specific Faculty requirements for those Faculties that do consider nonmatriculated applicants for admission are outlined in §16.

-Nonmatriculated applicants must normally complete specific Alberta Grade 12 courses (or equivalents) appropriate to each Faculty with a grade of at least 50% in each required course and a minimum overall average of 70%.
-There is a limit on the number of nonmatriculated applicants accepted into each program; there is no guarantee that candidates meeting the minimum criteria will be accepted.
-Students are considered based on their academic merit and interview results where applicable.
-Notwithstanding the basis of admission, all students, once admitted, have the same rights, privileges, and responsibilities.
+Nonmatriculated applicants must normally complete specific Grade 12 courses (or equivalents) appropriate to each Faculty with a minimum passing grade in each required course and a minimum overall average of 70% (on a 50% passing scale).
+There is a limit on the number of nonmatriculated applicants admitted into each program; there is no guarantee that candidates meeting the minimum criteria will be admitted.
+Applicants are considered based on their academic merit and interview results where applicable.
+Notwithstanding the basis of admission, all applicants, once admitted, have the same rights, privileges, and responsibilities.

-The application deadlines for nonmatriculated applicants are the same as for high school applicants (see §12).
+The application deadlines for nonmatriculated applicants are the same as for high school applicants (see §12.7).